Community spread of COVID-19 in Dodge County confirmed

 “Since we are experiencing community spread, we expect every county resident to do their part in complying with the Safer At Home Order,” Sauer said.
 “If you do leave home, assume that you may come into contact with COVID-19.”

+Marshfield Clinic Health System, parent of the hospital in Beaver Dam, announced Monday it has launched in-house testing for the novel coronavirus, allowing for results within a day.
+However, officials noted lab materials to conduct lab testing are in short supply locally and in the U.S., and testing is focused on patients who need to be hospitalized and healthcare workers.

 Physical separation is a key strategy to limit the spread of COVID-19.
-Dodge County Public Health wants to remind everyone that they should follow simple steps to protect themselves and their families:
+Dodge County Public Health reminds everyone:

 - Wash your hands often with soap and water.